yuce/catnats/README.md

 `cat` for [NATS](http://nats.io) gnatsd server.
 Works for both TLS and non-TLS connections.

+## NEWS

+* *2016-04-29*: Version 0.1.0:

+  * Changed how the server address is specified.
+You can now use `--addr host:port`
+  * If no adddress is specified, the default `127.0.0.1:4222` is used.
+  * Added the following `CONNECT` message parameters: `--user`, `--pass` and `--verbose`.
+If any of these parameters is given in the command line, a `CONNECT` message is sent to the server.

 ## Requirements

 Python 2.7.6+ or Python 3.4+ is required.